E4kere/Project/Project/README.md

 ## About the Project

-This project is a web application designed to simplify inventory management for a small gun store.
-The application allows store owners to efficiently manage the catalog of guns, track orders, and interact with customers through a user-friendly interface.
+This project is a web application for managing CS2 guns.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on gun records.
+Users can add new guns, view existing guns, update gun information, and delete guns from the system.

+##Technologies Used

+- **Backend: Go (Golang)**
+- **Database: PostgreSQL**
+- **Web Framework: Gorilla Mux**

 ### Key Features